 Dr. L'udovít Kubičár acted as the coordinator of the group and organized meetings at the Institute of Physics of the Slovak Academy of Sciences in Bratislava in the years - 1997, 1998 and 1999.

 Then Dr. Libor Vozár from Faculty of Natural Sciences at the Constantine the Philosopher University in Nitra coordinated the activities of the society for the years 2000, 2001 and 2002.
 The workshops were organized in Nitra, in Račková dolina and Kočovce, respectively.

 Next years, the Thermophysics workshop were held in Kočovce again.
 Dr. Peter Matiasovský, working for the Institute of Construction and Architecture at the Slovak Academy of Sciences in Bratislava, being the chairman of Thermophysical Society for the years 2003, 2004 and 2005 was taking the chair of the workshops.

 The last three years the Thermophysics workshop were held in Kočovce again.
 Dr. Jozefa Lukovičova from research group at the Department of Physics of Faculty of Civil Engineering at the Slovak University of Technology in Bratislava, was taking the chair of the workshops for the years 2006, 2007 and 2008.

-In years 2009 - 2011, the Thermophysics workshop was held in Valtice.
-Dr. Oldrich Zmeskal (working at the Institute of Physical and Applied Chemistry at the Faculty of Chemistry of the Brno University of Technology in Brno) and Dr. Robert Cerny (working at the Department of Materials Engineering and Chemistry at the Faculty of Civil Engineering of the Czech Technical University in Prague) were taking the chairs of the workshops.
+Recently, the Thermophysics workshop will be held in Valtice.
+Dr. Oldrich Zmeskal (working at the Institute of Physical and Applied Chemistry at the Faculty of Chemistry of the Brno University of Technology in Brno) and Dr. Robert Cerny (working at the Department of Materials Engineering and Chemistry at the Faculty of Civil Engineering of the Czech Technical University in Prague).